WELCOME STAFF AND READERS OF THE NORTH

 who have been affected in ways which modern science has yet to

 understand.
 There is no "search and rescue party" to find them

 and discover why science cannot understand how they have been

 Of course, science is about progress.
 And

 science will not understand until sometime in the future.

 But science is not about ignorance or

+neglect.
 Science is about challenge and discovery!

-My definition of "a search and rescue party" begins
+My definition of "a search and rescue party"